 Whatever the specific objective, businesses that use price as a strategic tool will profit more than those who simply let costs or the market determine their pricing

-2) Determining the demand –
+2. Determining the demand

 Following the identification of objectives, the firm needs to determine demand.
 Each price will lead to a different level of demand and therefore have a different impact on a company’s marketing objectives.
 In the normal case, demand and price are inversely related: the higher the price, the lower the demand.

 In the case of prestige goods, the demand curve sometimes slopes upward.
 E.g. Perfume Company raised its price and sold more perfume rather than less!
 Some consumers take the higher price to signify a better product.
-However if the price is too high, the level of demand may fall.
+However, if the price is too high, the level of demand may fall.

-They are also less price-sensitive when price is only a small part of the total cost of obtaining, operating and servicing the product over its lifetime.
-A seller can charge a higher price than competitors and still get the business ifthe company can convince the customer that it offers the lowest total cost of ownership (TCO).
+They are also less price-sensitive when price is only a small part of the total cost of obtaining, operating, and servicing the product over its lifetime.
+A seller can charge a higher price than competitors and still get the business if the company can convince the customer that it offers the lowest total cost of ownership (TCO).

-The process of estimating demand therefore leads to
+The process of estimating demand, therefore, leads to

 i.
-Estimating Price sensitivity of market
+Estimating the Price sensitivity of the market

 ii.
-Estimating and analyzing demand curve
+Estimating and analyzing the demand curve

 iii.
 Determining price elasticity of demand.